soyuznik/spotify-GL/README.md

 ## Spotify-GL
 ![Example](https://github.com/Vasika-uso/spotify-GL/blob/main/.github/screenshots/exampleIMAGE4.png)

 Most modern desktop applications rely on heavy, high-level abstractions like Electron or Qt.
-This one relied on just the OpenGL graphics library.
+This one relies on just the OpenGL graphics library.

 1. Zero-Abstraction UI Core

-Instead of utilizing a pre-existing GUI toolkit, I implemented a custom event-driven UI framework directly on top of OpenGL.
+Instead of utilizing a pre-existing GUI toolkit, I implemented a custom event-driven UI framework directly on top of OpenGL, using my own custom math.
 Custom Vertex Buffers: Manual management of VAOs and VBOs for interface elements.
 Shader-Based Logic: UI styling and effects handled via GLSL programs to keep the CPU cycle count minimal.
 Non-Blocking Architecture: A thread-safe bridge ensuring that network-heavy Python tasks never interrupt the 60fps rendering loop.

 2. High-Performance Language Bridging

 The project features a deep integration of the Python C-API.
-Rather than executing external scripts, Python is embedded directly into the C++ memory space, allowing for:
+Rather than executing external scripts, Python is embedded directly into the C++ memory space.

 ## Class Diagram